christowski/christophrauscher.de/src/colophone.md

 Welcome to my personal _and_ professional website!
 I use this site for three things: First off, it’s a place to communicate what I do and what I work on.
 This is a somewhat professional environment, not my diary.
 However, I try to keep it personal.
 This website is meant to be read and viewed by humans, not machines.

-Another goal with this website is to try and learn things.
+Another goal with this website is to experiment and learn things.
 I am a designer, not a developer, but I like to try stuff and build it myself, rather than use an out-of-the-box solution (which would have been perfectly fine and sufficient, too).

-And finally, this page exists as I like to keep an independent archive of things—like my drawings, my writing and projects.
+And finally, this page exists as I like to keep an independent archive of things—like my drawings, my writing and design projects.
 This place is a start.

 ---